roy-dela-torre/theme-template/README.md

 ﻿=== Theme Name ===
-Contributors:
+## Contributors

+*List your name or GitHub username here.*

+---

-== Description ==
+## Description

-Theme Template is a clean and flexible WordPress theme designed for developers and designers who want a customizable foundation.
-Inspired by the structure of Shopify’s `theme.liquid`, this theme supports a modular layout, reusable components, and integrates modern best practices while staying lightweight.
+**Theme Template** is a modern, developer-friendly WordPress theme built for flexibility and customization.
+Drawing inspiration from Shopify’s `theme.liquid` architecture, it features a modular layout, reusable components, and adheres to current best practices—all while remaining lightweight and efficient.

-Perfect for blogs, business sites, or portfolio pages, it provides a great starting point without unnecessary bloat.
-Compatible with major plugins and optimized for speed and SEO.
+Ideal for blogs, business websites, or portfolios, this theme offers a solid foundation without unnecessary features.
+It’s compatible with popular plugins and optimized for both speed and SEO.

+---

-== Installation ==
+## Installation

 1. Upload the theme folder to `/wp-content/themes/`
-2. Go to Appearance > Themes in the dashboard
+2. In your WordPress dashboard, navigate to Appearance > Themes
 3. Activate the theme

+---

-== Changelog ==
+## Changelog

-= 1.0.0 =
+### 1.0.0
-* Initial release
+- Initial release

+---

-== Credits ==
+## Credits

-* normalize.css – Nicolas Gallagher (MIT License)
+- **normalize.css** – Nicolas Gallagher (MIT License)

+---

-== License ==
+## License

 This theme is licensed under the GPL v2 or later.

+---

-== Recommended Plugins ==
+## Recommended Plugins

-These plugins are commonly used with this theme to extend functionality:
+Enhance your site’s functionality with these plugins:

-- **Advanced Contact Form 7** – Enhanced features for Contact Form 7.
+- **Advanced Contact Form 7** – Adds advanced features to Contact Form 7
-- **Contact Form 7 Database Addon (CFDB7)** – Save form submissions to the database.
+- **Contact Form 7 Database Addon (CFDB7)** – Saves form submissions to the database
-- **Contact Form 7 Redirection** – Redirect users after form submission.
+- **Contact Form 7 Redirection** – Redirects users after form submission
-- **Redirection** – Manage 301 redirects and track 404 errors.
+- **Redirection** – Manages 301 redirects and tracks 404 errors
-- **Better Search Replace** – Search and replace data in your database.
+- **Better Search Replace** – Search and replace data in your database
-- **Advanced Custom Fields (ACF)** – Add custom fields to posts and pages.
+- **Advanced Custom Fields (ACF)** – Add custom fields to posts and pages
-- **Custom Post Type UI** – Create and manage custom post types and taxonomies.
+- **Custom Post Type UI** – Create and manage custom post types and taxonomies
-- **Yoast SEO** – Comprehensive SEO toolkit for optimizing your site’s search engine visibility.
+- **Yoast SEO** – Comprehensive SEO toolkit

-Refer to each plugin’s documentation for installation and usage details.
+Refer to each plugin’s documentation for installation and usage.

+---

-== Optimization Tips ==
+## Optimization Tips

-To maximize performance and SEO with this theme, consider the following:
+To maximize performance and SEO:

 - **SEO-Friendly Headers:**
-    Use semantic HTML header tags (`<h1>`, `<h2>`, etc.) in your templates and content.
-Ensure each page has a single `<h1>` and logical heading structure for accessibility and SEO.
+    Use semantic HTML header tags (`<h1>`, `<h2>`, etc.) in your templates.
+Ensure each page has a single `<h1>` and a logical heading structure for accessibility and SEO.

 - **Image Optimization:**
-    - Compress images before uploading.
+    - Compress images before uploading
-    - Ensure individual image files are ideally under 500KB and never exceed 1MB.
+    - Keep image files under 500KB (never exceed 1MB)
-    - Use modern formats like WebP where possible.
+    - Use modern formats like WebP
-    - Add descriptive `alt` text to all images for accessibility and SEO.
+    - Add descriptive `alt` text for accessibility and SEO

 - **Additional Tips:**
-    - Use an SEO plugin (e.g., Yoast SEO or Rank Math) for meta tags and sitemap generation.
+    - Use an SEO plugin (e.g., Yoast SEO or Rank Math) for meta tags and sitemaps
-    - Minimize the use of heavy plugins and scripts.
+    - Minimize heavy plugins and scripts
-    - Enable caching and use a CDN for faster load times.
+    - Enable caching and use a CDN for faster load times

-Following these practices will help your site remain fast, accessible, and search engine friendly.
+Following these practices will help keep your site fast, accessible, and search engine friendly.

+---

+## Template File Guidance

+To create custom templates for custom post types, use the following naming conventions:

+- `single-slug.php` – For single post type entries
+- `archive-slug.php` – For post type archives

+Replace `slug` with your custom post type’s slug.